WTCa100/EffyStudentDB/README.md

 }  // namespace Core::Types
 ```
 - `std::string toString()` - returns a string of all of the objects' values.
-- `std::unordered_map<std::string, std::string> userConstruct(bool makeFull = true)` - Prompts the user to create a copy of given concrete `Entry`, if `makeFull` is set to `false` it will allow the user to leave column values empty.
+- `std::unordered_map<std::string, std::string> userConstruct(bool makeFull = true)` - Prompts the user to create a copy of the given concrete `Entry`; if `makeFull` is set to `false`, it will allow the user to leave column values empty.
 - `std::map<std::string, std::string> getAttrs()` - returns a map of all of the attributes with their values as strings.
 These have to be manually defined.
-Name of the variable is used as a key where the value of it is used as a value.<br>
+The name of the variable is used as a key, where the value of it is used as a value.<br>
 **NOTE**: Key must have the same name as the respective SQL column name.
 - `std::shared_ptr<Entry> mirrorMissing(const std::shared_ptr<Entry> other)` - returns a smart (shared) pointer to a new object that has its missing values filled from the `other` parameter.
 - `Entry& operator= (const Entry& other)` - assign every value from an `other` concrete `Entry` to the current one.
 ### Management
-Every `Entry` is being stored inside the `SessionData` class, that only operates on the abstract interface.
-While being initialized, it populates its `entryList_` with all of the tables names as keys.
+Every `Entry` is being stored inside the `SessionData` class, which only operates on the abstract interface.
+While being initialized, it populates its `entryList_` with all of the table names as keys.
 The value for each key is another map. `std::map<uint16_t, std::shared_ptr<Entry>>` aliased as `abstractTypeList`.
-It loads every data from the database once.
-This means that each modification in the database made during the session, must be reevaluated and repopulated.
+It loads all the data from the database once.
+This means that each modification in the database made during the session must be reevaluated and repopulated.
 This is done inside the `Session` class. `Session` class also provides all of the data from the `SqlAdapter` to the `SessionData`, during the `fetchX` methods.
+The `Session` delegates the output stream job to the `menu` class and the input stream to the `InputHandler` functions.
+Once the user enters the `Manage database` option from the main menu, `session` will also handle every action that the user provides.
+#### Commands
+Every time a user enters an action, it will be turned into an `Action` object and labeled as one of 3 possible: `Short`, `Direct`, `Indirect`.
+Each of these types has its own operating process, and has to be defined inside the `action.hpp` file.
+- `Short` - commands that require only to display specific information, such as `HELP` or `SHOW`.
+- `Direct` - commands that directly operate on the `Core::Types`, such as `ADD` or `EDIT`.
+- `Indirect` - commands that indirectly operate on the `Core::Types`, such as `ASSIGN` or `CLOSE`.
+No matter if the command is `Direct` or `Indirect`, the `Session` object must always reevaluate and adjust the `SessionData` object to reflect the new state of the database.
+It is done by logically verifying and adjusting the appropriate `entryList_` index.
+This is done in post-processing methods such as `onAdd`, `onUpdate`, and `onDelete`.
 ### Request resolver